corrode/corrode.github.io/content/blog/hardening-rust/index.md

 But the differences run deeper than arithmetics.
 Release builds remove `debug_assert!` checks, enable optimizations, and may exercise different code paths behind `cfg(debug_assertions)`.
 Unsafe code and FFI boundaries are especially sensitive to this: undefined behavior can appear harmless in debug mode and break only once the optimizer starts relying on Rust's aliasing and validity rules.

-Here is a tiny example:
+Here is a trivial example:

 ```rust
 fn apply_discount(price: u32, percent: u32) -> u32 {